Financial Education Center

 Tools & calculators

-Payday loans (sometimes marketed as “cash advances”) are usually short-term and often priced as a fee per $100 borrowed.
-Because the term is short, converting that fee into an annualized APR can produce a very high APR equivalent.
-That’s why it’s usually more helpful to compare the total payback in dollars and the due date.
+Payday loans are usually short-term and often priced as a fee per $100 borrowed.
+Since the term is short, the annualized APR equivalent can look very high.
+In practice, it’s often more useful to compare the total payback in dollars and the repayment date.

 What to check before you borrow

-- Due date timing: does it align with a confirmed deposit?
+• Due date timing: does it align with confirmed income?

-- Repeat borrowing rules: rollovers/renewals (where allowed) can increase total cost quickly.
+• Repeat borrowing risk: rollovers/renewals where allowed can raise total cost quickly.

 Alternatives to payday loans

-If you may need more than one pay cycle to repay, an installment schedule is often easier to budget than a due-in-full payoff.
+If you may need more than one pay cycle to repay, installment repayment may be easier to budget than a due-in-full structure.
 Compare alternatives before committing.

 Installment loans